 Also check out our blogpost: The Lightspeed Summer Fellowship Program Explained

-Current Areas of Interest: We’re interested in any tech- or energy-related start-up, but this year Lightspeed’s partners are particularly interested in the following areas:
+Current Areas of Interest: We’re interested in any tech-related start-up, but this year Lightspeed’s partners are particularly interested in the following areas:

 - Cloud computing services or technologies